HarshdeepGupta/diabe-ai-buddy/README.md

 2. **RAG Search**: The system searches its diabetes-focused database for the most relevant documents.
 3. **Answer Generation**: It combines retrieved facts to generate a natural language answer.
 4. **Voice Output**: The answer is read back to you in a friendly, easy-to-understand tone.
+5. **Text Output** The answer is also show in the text.
+In addition to the response it suggests follow up questions which you would want to know based on your first question

 This pipeline delivers **quick, accurate, and conversational** support — giving you more confidence in your daily diabetes management.